Urigo/graphql-scalars/README.md

 ```

 Given this, if we want to create a new type that is essentially the same except for one little
-customizable aspect (e.g., a regular expression type that has ll the same code except the regex is
+customizable aspect (e.g., a regular expression type that has all the same code except the regex is
 different) then we need to dynamically _generate_ a new `GraphQLScalarType` object given some
 parameters.
 That's the approach we take here.

 Therefore the `RegularExpression` scalar type is really a `GraphQLScalarType` object _generator_
+that takes two arguments:

+* a name
-that takes two arguments: a name and the regex you want it to use.
-So to create a new scalar for a
+* the regex you want it to use

-given regex, you will do this:
+So to create a new scalar for a given regex, you will do this:

 ```
 const MyRegexType = new RegexType('MyRegexType', /^ABC$/);